Doug-Pardee/LightZombie/Templates/ClassicTools/README.markdown

 * Channel Mixer -- this is a conversion to black-and-white that uses the well-known channel-mixing approach.

+* Hi Pass Filter -- this sharpening tool operates by boosting smaller details.
+The Radius slider determines the size of the details.
+At lower settings it won't find much detail that small.
+At higher settings the smaller detail gets mixed in with larger detail.
+A value of about 0.700 gives the most selected detail, but that's not necessarily what you want.

 * Classic Relight -- this older version of the Relight tool uses a different approach, especially in response to the Shadows and Highlights sliders.
 It seems to be particularly valuable for handling images